OctopusDeploy/blog/blog/2018-08/script-step-packages/index.md

 - `Run an Azure PowerShell Script`
 - `Run an AWS CLI Script`

 Previously these steps were able to reference a single package which contained the script to be run.
 They can now also reference packages which do not contain the script.
 Yes, packages, _plural_.
-Oh, and _packages_ includes container images.
+Oh, and when we say _packages_ we are including container images (see [below](#container-images)).

 ## Why?